XiaooLei/lightdb/README.md

 ./Client 127.0.0.1 5200 # The first parameter is the IP address of the connected server, and the second parameter is the port number
 ```

-### Acknowlegement
-the design and implemention of storage engine part of lightdb has referenced Rosedb which was written in Golang.